Non-essential employees working remotely through at least April 30.

 Placement testing will also be available during New Student Orientation in August if you really cannot come for testing in July; however, delaying the placement test will also delay the scheduling of your classes.

-If you are a student with a disability and require testing accommodations, please email a copy of your IEP or Act 504 Plan to Dr. Patricia Fullmer (email@example.com).
-The documents may also be faxed to 484-365-8132.
-If you have any questions, please call Dr. Fullmer at 484-365-7495.
+If you are a student with a disability and require testing accommodations, please have a copy of your IEP or Act 504 Plan and contact Academic Support.